Develop Software Documentation Development Lifecycle (SDDL)

 SITUATION:

-Victor 12 is a Service-Disabled Veteran-Owned Small Business (SDVOSB) that specializes in providing training and IT solutions, including instructor-led training, e-learning, and managed services.
-They focus on empowering individuals and organizations through innovative learning experiences and have a strong commitment to supporting military families and veterans.
-In providing maintenance for Learning Management System software and related software products, Victor 12 needed a method to develop, publish, and maintain related user software documents, providing repeatable system-level quality.
+Victor 12 is a Service-Disabled Veteran-Owned Small Business (SDVOSB) specializing in training and IT solutions, including instructor-led training, e-learning, and managed services.
+In providing maintenance for Learning Management System software and related software products, Victor 12 needed a method to develop, publish, and maintain related user software documents while providing repeatable system-level quality.
+Prior to this initiative, processes were ad-hoc and inconsistent, with no documented lifecycle.

 NEEDS DEFINITION:

-Develop a Software Documentation Development Lifecycle (SDDL) Quality System-Level Process Standard Operating Procedure (SOP) to ensure consistency, efficiency, and quality in the process of creating and maintaining end-user software documentation.
+A Software Documentation Development Lifecycle (SDDL) Quality System-Level Process Standard Operating Procedure (SOP) was needed to ensure consistency, efficiency, and quality in the process of creating and maintaining end-user software documentation, framed within ISO 9001:2015 concepts and incorporating requirements for VA Documentation Style Guide and Section 508 Accessibility compliance.

 Reference: www.iso.org/files/live/sites/isoorg/files/archive/pdf/en/documented_information.pdf (www.iso.org, ISO 9001:2015, Edition 5, 2015)